wluyima/maven-manager-plugin/README.md

 ###Running the plugin
-* On the commandline, navigate to the root of your maven project
+* Run the command below from the root of your maven project
-* Run this command below:

   ```
   mvn manager:run -DpathToStandalone=/myPathToTheStandalone
   ```

-If maven complains that it can't find the plugin, make sure that you have **org.openmrs.maven.plugins** added to your pluginGroups in the settings.xml file, If you have no pluginGroups added, you can add the text below to your settings.xml file
+If maven complains that it can't find the plugin, make sure that you have an entry for **org.openmrs.maven.plugins** under  pluginGroups in your maven settings.xml file, If you have no pluginGroups added, you can add it by including the text below to your settings.xml file

 ```
 <pluginGroups>